5A-Practice problems with linear approximation

 7- The error value=(2.92424-3.4166)=-0.49266.

-Practice problem #4, for linear approximation for the f(x)= cos(x) at initial point pi/4, it is required to estimate the linear approximation at x=pi/3.
+Practice problem #4: for the linear approximation of f(x) = cos(x) at the initial point PI/4, estimate the linear approximation at x = PI/3.
 The solution can be done through the following steps:

 The next post is about the Newton-Raphson method.
-The method is another method for root finding.
+The method is another root-finding method.